 Place the two tins in a preheated oven at 120 degrees c (fan) and bake for one and a half hours.
 At the end of the cooking time turn off the oven and open the oven door very slightly but leave the cakes to cool completely in the oven.
 I leave them overnight.
 Wedge the oven door ajar with a wooden spoon.

 When cold carefully remove from the tins and remove the papers.
 If you want to get ahead the meringue cakes will freeze perfectly and you can fill and decorate later.
 Alternatively place them in a tin and they will keep for 4 days.

 To make the lemon curd.
-Place the eggs in a small saucepan (off the heat) and beat them well, Add then the sugar, lemon zest and juice and mix well then finally add the butter.
+Place the egg yolks in a small saucepan (off the heat) and beat them well, Add then the sugar, lemon zest and juice and mix well then finally add the butter.
 Place over a low heat and stir continually until the butter has melted.
 The curd will then thicken and when small bubbles appear, take off the heat, give it a good beating then transfer to a cold bowl to cool down.

 To assemble the cake.

 In a large mixing bowl whisk the double cream to soft peaks.
 Loosen the cold lemon curd with a little cream, give it a good mix then pour the lemon curd mix into the whipped cream – folding just enough to incorporate but leaving some lemon ripples.
-Divide the mixture – use one half to sandwich the cake together along with a few blueberries then pile the rest onto the top and decorate with the rest of the blueberries and a decoration of fresh lemon zests and a few left over almonds.
+Divide the mixture – use one half to sandwich the cake together along with a few berries then pile the rest onto the top and decorate with the rest of the fruits and a decoration of fresh lemon zests and a few left over almonds.